auser/layers/README.txt

 Layers
 ------

-Every layer in the application must implement the start function
+Every layer in the application must implement the start function and the send_function.